Saudi-led intervention in the Yemeni civil war: Al-Qaeda and Islamic State

-Both al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State had a presence in Yemen before the Saudi-led intervention.
-AQAP had controlled substantial pieces of territory for some time, while Islamic State claimed responsibility for twin bombings in Sanaa the following month that killed 140 people and injured hundreds more.
+Both al-Qaeda in the Arabian Peninsula (AQAP) and the Islamic State had a presence in Yemen before the Saudi-led intervention.
+AQAP had controlled substantial pieces of territory for some time, while the Islamic State claimed responsibility for twin bombings in Sanaa the following month which killed 140 people and injured hundreds more.

-The two radical groups have used the conflict to expand and consolidate, an obvious fact accepted by the Pentagon.
-The Houthis disengaged fighting AQAP to face rival Yemeni militias at the same time as they were being hit by coalition air strikes; A source indicates that Yemeni troops in the south remained in their bases instead of confronting al-Qaeda militants, fearing Saudi air strikes on any troop movements.
+The two groups have used the conflict to expand and consolidate, a fact accepted by the Pentagon.
+The Houthis disengaged fighting AQAP to face rival Yemeni militias at the same time as they were being hit by coalition air strikes; A source indicates that Yemeni troops in the south remained in their bases instead of confronting al-Qaeda militants, fearing Saudi airstrikes on any troop movements.
 There are questions about the ability of the country to confront its Islamist militancy problem due to the major infrastructure damage caused by the war.

 Within weeks of the commencement of the Yemen's civil war, AQAP had exploited the chaos to capture the south-eastern port city of Mukalla, along with nearby military, transport, and economic infrastructure.
 A series of prison breaks by al-Qaeda—they emptied Mukalla's jail of 300 prisoners and emptied 1,200 inmates in June 2015 from the central prison in Taiz—released jailed jihadists of all ranks.
 Reports indicate that Yemen's prisons had, in preceding years, reportedly become "de facto jihadi academies", as veteran militants were placed in cells alongside young, regular criminals.

-The coalition campaign against the Houthis in Yemen's city of Aden in July 2015 and subsequent chaos increased AQAP and Islamic State presence in the city.
+The coalition campaign against the Houthis in Aden in July 2015 and subsequent chaos increased AQAP and the Islamic State's presence in the city.
 Residents of Aden faced a wave of bombings and shootings that prevented efforts at stabilization.
 AQAP conducted assassinations of judges, security officials, and police.

-On 26 August 2015, Bob Semple, a British petroleum engineer who was kidnapped and held as a hostage by Al Qaeda in Yemen was freed by the UAE armed forces after 18 months of captivity.
+On 26 August 2015, Bob Semple, a British petroleum engineer who was kidnapped and held as a hostage by Al Qaeda in Yemen, was freed by the UAE armed forces after 18 months of captivity.

 At the start of February 2016, AQAP recaptured Azzan, an important commercial city in Shabwa province.
 A few weeks later, al-Qaeda fighters and Saudi-led coalition forces were seen fighting a common target; the Houthis.
 But the situation is different in Aden, the AQAP/ISIS and pro-Hadi that were fighting a common enemy in Taiz are enemies in Aden.
 On 29 February 2016, a suicide car killed 4 pro-Hadi troops in Shiek Othman district in Aden, the city that Hadi uses as a temporary capital.